akmanserdar/plm_analytics_ml/README.md

 + Train MSE (8.30) and Test MSE (10.27) are relatively low, indicating that the model's predictions are, on average, close to the actual approval times.
 + Train R^2 (0.73) and Test R^2 (0.70) suggest that the model explains 73% of the variance in the approval times for the training data and 70% for the test data.
 + Feature Engineering might improve model performance.
-Adding some features such as historical approval times, specific user workload, or project priority might be useful.
+Adding some features such as historical *approval times*, *specific user workload*, or *project priority* might be convenient.

 ## Actionable Steps